jonlpersson/ed-latimore/site/_posts/2019-09-15-the-real-way-to-get-more-twitter-followers.md

 Quote tweet your own tweet with commentary to get even more followers

-This is a great way to not only re-expose your old material, but it also forces you to create material in a similar vein of something that’s already proven to be popular.
+This is a great way to not only re-expose your old material but it also forces you to create material in a similar vein of something that’s already proven to be popular.
 People often look at what’s being quote tweeted so they have the context to make sense of the quote tweet.

 Make sure that your quote tweet does not work as a standalone.
 You want to entice people to see and engage with the original tweet.